-11.5.6 Settlement Amounts for RTD IIE from Exceptional Dispatch
+11.5.6 Settlement Amounts for RTD Instructed Imbalance Energy from Exceptional Dispatch

-For each Settlement Interval, the IIE Settlement Amount from each type of Exceptional Dispatch described in Section 34.11 is calculated as the sum of the products of the relevant FMM IIE or RTD IIE quantity for the Settlement Interval and the relevant FMM or RTD Settlement price for each type of Exceptional Dispatch as further described in this Section 11.5.6.
-For MSS Operators the Settlement for FMM or RTD IIE from Exceptional Dispatches is conducted in the same manner, regardless of any MSS elections (net/gross Settlement, Load following or opt-in/opt-out of RUC).
+For each Settlement Interval, the FMM IIE Settlement Amount or RTD IIE Settlement Amount from each type of Exceptional Dispatch described in Section 34.11 is calculated as the sum of the products of the relevant FMM Instructed Imbalance Energy or RTD Instructed Imbalance Energy quantity for the Settlement Interval and the relevant FMM or RTD LMP Settlement price for each type of Exceptional Dispatch as further described in this Section 11.5.6.
+For MSS Operators the Settlement for FMM Instructed Imbalance Energy or RTD Instructed Imbalance Energy from Exceptional Dispatches is conducted in the same manner, regardless of any MSS elections (net/gross Settlement, Load following or opt-in/opt-out of RUC).
 Except for the Settlement price, Exceptional Dispatches to perform Ancillary Services testing, to perform PMax testing, and to perform pre-commercial operation testing for Generating Units are otherwise settled in the same manner as provided in Section 11.5.6.1.
 Notwithstanding any other provisions of this Section 11.5.6, the Exceptional Dispatch Settlement price that is applicable in circumstances in which the CAISO applies Mitigation Measures to Exceptional Dispatch of resources pursuant to Section 39.10 shall be calculated as set forth in Section 11.5.6.7.

-11.5.6.1 Settlement for FMM or RTD IIE from Exceptional Dispatches used for System Emergency Conditions, for a Market Disruption, to Mitigate Overgeneration Conditions or to Prevent or Relieve Imminent System Emergencies
+11.5.6.1 Settlement for FMM Instructed Imbalance Energy or RTD Instructed Imbalance Energy from Exceptional Dispatches used for System Emergency Conditions, for a Market Disruption, to Mitigate Overgeneration Conditions or to Prevent or Relieve Imminent System Emergencies